-A law firm editorial calendar might seem like overkill for something as simple as writing a blog post once or twice a week.
+A law firm editorial calendar might seem like overkill for something as simple as writing a blog post two to three times a week.
 However, creating an editorial calendar can save time and keep your content efforts organized, consistent, and on point.

 Planning your content ahead of time allows you to step back and look at how everything fits together to serve an overall objective.
 If you’re trying to come up with ideas and create content at the same time, it’s difficult to maintain that kind of consistency.